STealthy-and-haSTy/EnhancedSnippets/README.md

 has the following extra capabilities; examples of all of these are outlined in the following section.

- - Snippets can be defined both as XML and in a plain text format with a YAML front matter section; the extension is `enhanced-sublime-snippet` in either case.
-Syntax definitions (currently rudimentary) are available out of the box.
- - You can include a `<glob>` tag to constrain the snippet only to files that match the glob;  this can be used instead of, or in addition to, the normal `<scope>` tag.
+ - You can include a `glob` key to constrain the snippet only to files that match the glob;  this can be used instead of, or in addition to, the normal `scope` key.
  - There is an API that allows for the creation of new snippet variables; such variables are available any time the snippet expands, including when triggered via AutoComplete.
 Out of the box, the `$DATE`, `$CLIPBOARD` and